marcingolenia/mcode/src/pages/blog/2020-08-16_spotify_fsharp.md

 1. We have an adapter to communicate with Spotify.
 2. We have an adapter to retrieve lyrics.

-Let's host these functionalities now by command line app.
+Let's host these functionalities now by command-line app.
 To help with arguments parsing I was looking at two libraries:
-1. System.CommandLine [6] - this is my default when I do C# CLI.
+1. System.CommandLine [6] - This is my default when I do C# CLI.
-2. Argu [5]- something new writting in F# for F# CLI.
+2. Argu [5]- something new writing in F# for F# CLI.

 I decided to give it a try with Argu.
 I have started with arguments specification;